SEASONS OF DESTINY (BOOK 2)

 “Why?”
 A deep bass voice responded.

 Definitely a man.
-“I’m documenting the Camp Fire for a master’s thesis in history.”
+“I’m documenting the Camp Fire for a history project.”

 “You’re sure?
 You’re not from one of the insurance companies or the people who want to sue the utility company?”